oracle-livelabs/developer/python-flask-web-application-with-ords-apis/workshop/workshop-introduction/workshop-introduction.md

 ## About this Workshop

-In this workshop you'll explore a Python application built atop the Flask micro-framework.
-This application uses Oracle Database REST <b>A</b>pplication <b>P</b>rogramming <b>I</b>nterfaces (APIs) to serve, display, and store product information as well as customer orders in a fictitious online ticket ordering service.
-This online storefront, is based in Las Vegas, Nevada (to coincide with Oracle's Cloud World 2022 event).
+Welcome!
+In this Workshop we'll explore a Python application built atop the Flask micro-framework.
+In the next Lab you'll see how this sample sample application uses Oracle Database REST <b>A</b>pplication <b>P</b>rogramming <b>I</b>nterfaces (APIs) to serve, display, and store product information as well as customer orders in a fictitious online ticket ordering service.

+Our online storefront, is based in Las Vegas, Nevada (to coincide with Oracle's Cloud World 2022 event) and is designed to make it easier for visitors to sample local venues and attractions.
+In the Labs you will learn how a user can access our web application (site) and make ticket purchased to local attractions.

-In later Labs you will learn how a user can access this site and order tickets to local attractions.
-The attractions range from museums to art installations; all are family-friendly.
-You'll learn how this Flask application, developed primarily in Python can omit the tedious steps of creating, mapping, and modeling a database.
+Attractions range from museums to art installations; all are family-friendly.
+You'll learn how this Flask application, developed primarily in Python, can omit the tedious steps of creating, mapping, and modeling a database.
 Additionally, since all necessary information is provided through Oracle REST APIs, Object-Relational Mapping (ORM) tools are completely unnecessary.

 By the end of this lab, you will have a thorough understanding of how Oracle REST APIs can accelerate the development of Flask/Python web applications.
-You will also be provided with Python code (you may choose to install locally or fork our repository from GitHub) and Database scripts required to:
+You will also be provided with Python code (you may choose to install locally) and Database scripts required to:
 - establish your own schema in an Autonomous Database
 - run this Flask application locally
+- extend already existing functionality

 Throughout this Workshop we'll explore key concepts related:
-- Oracle REST Data Services (ORDS) APIs and characteristics:
+- Oracle REST Data Services (ORDS) APIs and characteristics such as:
   - Templates
   - Handlers
   - Methods